evan1024/Phost/README.md

 ## Installation

-Phost is very easy and quikc to install.
+Phost is very easy and quick to install.
 You'll need the following software versions.

 - PHP 5.6 or later (7.0 is preferred)
 - MySQL 5.6 or later